Heating of the intracluster medium by buoyant bubbles and sound waves: DISCUSSION AND CONCLUSIONS

-To conclude, the main focus of this work is to quantitatively compare effervescent and acoustic models of heating in the ICM.
+The main focus of this work is to quantitatively compare effervescent and acoustic models of heating in the ICM.
 We study the evolution of ICM thermal profiles with these two models of AGN heating along with conduction and cooling in the clusters of mass range of $2\times10^{14}M_{\odot}-2\times10^{15}M_{\odot}$ at redshift, $z=0$ so as to produce excess energy up to $0.1r_{500}$ or $0.3r_{500}$.
 The heating can be controlled by tuning relevant parameters of the heating models.
 For effervescent heating, the relevant parameter is the outer radial cutoff of the heating, and for acoustic heating, it is the frequency of the plasma waves.
-We find that for acoustic heating to work in the range $0.1r_{\rm 500}$ - $0.3r_{\rm 500}$, the optimal frequencies should lie in the range of $f_{-6}=0.01-0.5$.
-Our results show that, with current observational data, there is no preference for any of the heating mechanisms over the other.
+We find that for acoustic heating to work in the range $0.1r_{\rm 500}$ - $0.3r_{\rm 500}$, the optimal frequencies should lie in the range of $f_{-6}=0.01-0.20$.
 We find that one additionally requires conduction which significantly influences the properties of the ICM.
 As a result of the conduction, injected heat flows from the innermost regions of the cluster to the outer regions thus erasing strong temperature gradients.
 We also estimate the relation between the injected luminosity required to match the observations and the cluster mass.
-We find that both effervescent and acoustic produce the same scaling relations thus making it difficult to disentangle the heating models with the X-ray observations.
+We find that both effervescent and acoustic produce the same scaling relations thus making it difficult to disentangle the heating models with the X-ray and SZ observations.
 We find injected luminosity scales with cluster mass as $M_{\rm vir}^{\sim1.5}$ for both effervescent and acoustic heating.
 Moreover, the inferred correlation is consistent with the observed mechanical jet power and radio luminosity relation, reinforcing the idea that AGNs provide the most dominant heating in the ICM.